openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

 Thanks to oxygen-gtk nm-applet will even integrate quite well in the look and feel of
         KDE.

-
+â€

+â€œ

 [TechRepublic/Jack Wallen: Five tips for faster Web browsing](http://www.techrepublic.com/blog/five-tips/five-tips-for-faster-web-browsing/722)

-**Takeaway**: If you™re wasting too much time waiting (and
+**Takeaway**: If youâ€™re wasting too much time waiting (and
         waiting and waiting) for Web pages to load, give these tips a try.
 You should see an immediate, noticeable boost in speed, making your browsing experience faster and more efficient.

 Everyone wants faster Web browsing.
 After all, who has time to wait for Web pages to
         load these days?
-This is especially true if you™re a tab-junkie like me.
+This is especially true if youâ€™re a tab-junkie like me.
 When you live with an open browser containing 10 to 15 tabs running at any given time, you know how crucial it is to have as fast a browsing experience as possible.
 But how do you manage this?
 Are there tricks to getting more speed when your pipe is maxed out already?
 You bet your sweet bits